 Admittedly, there are a LOT of questions faced by the first-time scooter buyer, but we can help make your task of selecting a scooter easier and more fun.

 First ask yourself a few questions:

 - Do you want to ride faster than 30-35 mph?
-If your answer is YES, you need at least a 125cc class scooter.
+If your answer is YES, you need at least a 125cc class scooter or a 150cc class scooters.
 If your answer is NO, a 50cc class scooter is probably sufficient.

 - Do you want to regularly ride on the freeway (interstate) or other highways with a speed limit faster than 55mph?
-If your answer is YES, you’ll prefer a 250cc class scooter or larger.
+If your answer is YES, you’ll prefer a 250cc class scooter or a maxi-scooter.
 If your answer is NO, a smaller engine will suffice.

 - What’s more important to you, high-end features or a low cost?
 If you want high-end features, look for fuel injection, liquid-cooling, front and rear disk brakes, larger wheels, and a large windscreen.
 If you’re looking for something low cost, don’t worry about those things.
 In most cases, you really won’t miss them.

 - Do you want to ride alone or with a passenger?
 If you want to ride with a passenger, look for the larger engines found in 150cc class scooters and above (more weight requires a larger engine to attain the same speed), a large comfortable seat, and rear passenger foot pegs.

 Click here to see our top scooter recommendations in each category.

 Don’t forget to check out our Links page for a list of reputable scooter manufacturers.
 Anything you buy from one of these companies is very likely to be of the highest quality and to last for many years.